AyeitsAlex21/JohnLemon/README.txt

 is not looking.

 Dot Product: Have an arrow above the players head that points to the direction of the goal.
-This is achieved by getting the dot product of the vector from the player to the goal and Vector3.forward.
-Then using that dot product to calculate the angle between them and change the arrows transform to the calculated angle.
+This is achieved by getting 2 dot products.
+The first is the vector from the player to the goal and Vector3.forward.
+The other dot product being vector from the player to the goal the other reference vector.right.
+Then using those dot product to calculate the angle between them and change the arrows transform to the calculated angle.
+We can then take the arctan(x/z) to then get the angle to the goal and apply it to the arrow above the player.

 Particle Effect: The Ghosts all have white partilces emitting behind them in a cone shape.
 It makes it a little more spooky.